LucasDelfino92/morrowindsharp/setup.md

 > If you don't want chromatic aberration, download the [**No Chromatic Aberration**](https://cdn.discordapp.com/attachments/705627823104327680/792821592395612270/MGE_XE_Shader_-_Specialprocess_No_Chromatic_Aberration_August_11th_2020.zip) version instead.

-There's an additional shader that requires special attention:

 [**MGE XE Shader - 16 Lights Shaders Alpha**](http://www.mediafire.com/file/g3tjlsyapgsi0og/MGE+XE+Shader+-+16+Lights+Shaders+Alpha.zip/file)
 Reduces light seams.

-A prerequisite for this patch is the [**MGE XE 0.11.6-PPL-beta**](https://cdn.discordapp.com/attachments/381217735306248192/589588302072381468/MGE_XE_0.11.6-PPL-beta.7z).
-Extract the contents of the file and paste the **d3d8.dll** into your Morrowind root directory, overwriting when prompted.
-You don't need the shader file.
+- This shader requires the MGE XE 0.11.6 PPL beta [**d3d8.dll**](https://drive.google.com/file/d/1-yQP7zRJw-2XHSAnb1pTUEWUegNMAvQA/view?usp=sharing).
+Place this file in your Morrowind **Root** directory, overwriting when prompted.

+> Note that if you decide to uninstall this shader, you will run into a visual bug where cells may appear to be bright pink.
+To fix this, reinstall the original [**d3d8.dll**](https://drive.google.com/file/d/1o9fbEmQ5IbGXG4RPHcT9PtlwAUuAWyD0/view?usp=sharing) from MGE XE 0.11.6.

 **Graphics tab**